George Hummel (pioneer)

-George Hummel Sr. (c.
-1802 – c.
+George Hummel Sr. (also spelt Hummell) (c.
+1795 – c.
 1872) was a miller and early pioneer in Upper Canada, establishing a settlement that would eventually become the village of Chesterville.

 Early life

-Hummel was born circa 1802 in Pennsylvania to a German American family.
+Hummel was born circa 1795 in Pennsylvania to a German American family.
 The family settled in Orwigsburg in the early 1810s, but in the early 1820s George immigrated to Upper Canada, settling in Williamsburg, Dundas County.

 Family

 George Hummel Sr. married Rebecca Merkley (1798-1861) on April 3, 1821, in Williamsburg.
 She was the daughter of Frederich Merkley (1756-1816) and Catherina Schell (1772-1851).

 The couple had the following children in Williamsburg and Chesterville: